bluefroguk1/empire-dump/content/Wiki/Senate Motions/Fortify Lestasny in Karsk.md

 * 12 months to construct
 ### Progress
 * 20 wains of [[White granite|white granite]] and 5 thrones provided by Maarit after Spring Equinox 381YE, and one seasons construction has been completed.
-* 20 wains of white granite and 5 thrones provided by Vitaly Grigorovich Dukov after [[Summer]] Solstice 381YE, and one seasons construction has been completed.
+* 20 wains of [[White granite|white granite]] and 5 thrones provided by Vitaly Grigorovich Dukov after [[Summer]] Solstice 381YE, and one seasons construction has been completed.
-* 40 wains of white granite and 10 thrones provided by Vitaly Grigorovich Dukov after [[Autumn]] Equinox 381YE, and two seasons construction has been completed.
+* 40 wains of [[White granite|white granite]] and 10 thrones provided by Vitaly Grigorovich Dukov after [[Autumn]] Equinox 381YE, and two seasons construction has been completed.
 ### Amendment
 * Following an amendment to this motion the Asavean [[Architect|architect]], Almodin Oktístis, has begun work on this construction
 ### [[Campaign outcome|Campaign Outcome]]
-During the autumn Equinox 381YE, powerful [[Magic|magic]] was used to greatly increase the speed of construction allowing the fortification to be completed in nine months rather than a year.
+During the autumn Equinox 381YE, powerful [[Magic|magic]] was used to greatly increase the speed of construction allowing the [[Fortification|fortification]] to be completed in nine months rather than a year.